Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pghytEdJyNo.md

 ### Transcript

-> i don't think there's anything else no i think it's just i mean apart from the glass ceiling i suppose which is oh yeah you know it's pretty cool it adds a lot more light to this
+> I don't think there's anything else no I think it's just I mean apart from the glass ceiling I suppose which is oh yeah you know it's pretty cool it adds a lot more light to this